 We sure can!
-You’re going to need a selection of gear to get your career started in the world of DJ, but you might not need it all.
+Although there is no set 'DJ equipment list', you’re going to need a selection of gear to get your career started in the world of DJing - but you might not need it all.
 So, here’s a list of what we’re going to be talking about in this blog and the stuff you need to be a DJ.

 In summary this is the equipment you need for a DJ: